mattgreenfield/music/_posts/2016-02-07-the-gospel-youth.md

 ---
-type: "album-preview"
+type: "gig-preview"
-title: "Kids-ep"
+title: "The Gospel Youth"
 artist: The Gospel Youth
-author: Alex
+author: alex
 layout: post
 image: null
 published: true
 ---

-# The Gospel Youth

 The Gospel Youth had quite the first year, releasing their self-produced 'Kids' EP in November 2014, being chosen as main support for Deaf Havana, to playing Breakout Festival.